-I’m a Geographer, specializing in biogeography, spatial statistics, Geographic Information Science, and dendrochronology.
-I am an assistant professor of Geography at Eastern Washington University and I enjoy teaching classes related to the physical environment, tree-ring science, climate change, natural hazards, and experimental methods.
+I’m a Geographer and assistant professor at Eastern Washington University, specializing in biogeography, spatial analysis, and dendrochronology.
+I enjoy teaching classes related to the physical environment, tree-ring science, climate change, natural hazards, and experimental methods.

 I am an avid outdoors person, and I love being in the woods.
-However, I feel equally at ease in a coffee shop working on my dissertation, planning lectures, or playing around with R code.
+However, I feel equally at ease in a coffee shop working on manuscripts, planning lectures, or playing around with R code.

 My favorite place to be is really anywhere with family and friends, but there is a place in the Old City of Philadelphia called Elfreth’s Alley that’s particularly cool.
 If you have a chance, check it out.